Harold Garfinkel: Reflexivity

-Reflexivity means that members shape action in relation to context while the context itself is constantly being redefined through action.
+Reflexivity means that members shape action or want relation to context while the context itself is constantly being redefined through action.
 Garfinkel regarded indexical expressions as key phenomena.
 Words like here, now, and me shift their meaning depending on when and where they are used.
 Philosophers and linguists refer to such terms as indexicals because they point into (index) the situational context in which they are produced.
 One of Garfinkel's contributions was to note that such expressions go beyond "here", "now," etc. and encompass any and all utterances that members of society produce.
 As Garfinkel specified, "The demonstrably rational properties of indexical expressions and indexical actions [are] an ongoing achievement of the organized activities of everyday life".
 The pervasiveness of indexical expressions and their member-ordered properties means that all forms of action provide for their own understandability through the methods by which they are produced.
 That is, action has the property of reflexivity whereby such action is made meaningful in the light of the very situation within which it is produced.

 The contextual setting, however, should not be seen as a passive backdrop for the action.
 The initial insight into the importance of reflexivity occurred during the study of juror's deliberations, wherein what jurors had decided was used by them to reflexively organize the plausibility of what they were deciding.
 Other investigations revealed that parties did not always know what they meant by their own formulations; rather, verbal formulations of the local order of an event were used to collect the very meanings that gave them their coherent sense.
 Garfinkel declared that the issue of how practical actions are tied to their context lies at the heart of ethnomethodological inquiry.
 Using professional coffee tasting as an illustration here, taste descriptors do not merely describe but also direct the tasting of a cup of coffee; hence, a descriptor is not merely the causal result of what is tasted, as in:

 Nor is it an imperialism of a methodology:

 Rather, the description and what it describes are mutually determinative:

 The descriptors operate reflexively by finding in the coffee what they mean, and each is used to make the other more explicit.
 Much the same may be said about rules-in-games or the use of accounts in ordinary action.
 This reflexivity of accounts is ubiquitous, and its sense has nearly nothing to do with how the term "reflexivity" is used in analytic philosophy, in "reflexive ethnographies" that endeavor to expose the influence of the researcher in organizing the ethnography, or the way many social scientists use "reflexivity" as a synonym for "self-reflection."
 For ethnomethodology reflexivity is an actual, unavoidable feature of everyone's daily life.